TheLongAndOnly/openwb-docker/README.md

 The settings file **openWB.conf** seems to be only updated if the variable exists. the original file deployed from openWB is incomplete and configuraiton does not work properly trough the web interface.
 I added the variables I figured out missing, but there might be more.

-The container does not contain Mosquito.
+The container does not contain mosquitto.
 It is assumed the host has an instance running.
 Ensure port 9001 is open for WebSocket connections

+If you need a solution with integrated mosquitto, use
+2) docker compose -f docker-compose-mosquitto.yml build
+3) docker compose -f docker-compose-mosquitto.yml up -d